Fighting Fires For Free, Aging Volunteers Struggle To Recruit The Next Generation

 And that can affect most anybody.
-Though bigger cities have paid fire service, volunteers cover most of the country.
-So if you have a wreck on a rural stretch of highway, say Interstate 70 in Gove County, Kan., Steve Hirsch says you'd better hope it happens near the county's one well-equipped fire department.
+Though bigger cities have paid fire services, volunteers cover most of the country.
+So if you have a wreck on a rural stretch of highway, say Interstate 70 in Gove County, Kansas, Steve Hirsch says you'd better hope it happens near the county's one well-equipped fire department.

 "Three of the four do not have any rescue equipment whatsoever.
 So you can go 30 miles through there, and there's no rescue equipment," says Hirsch.

-Hirsch is first vice-chair of the National Volunteer Fire Council, and he serves on the volunteer fire department in tiny Hoxie, Kan.
-Which, Hirsch boasts, is fully staffed.
+Hirsch is first vice-chair of the National Volunteer Fire Council, and he serves on the volunteer fire department in tiny Hoxie, Kansas — which, Hirsch boasts, is fully staffed.

 "There are some departments that are just begging to get volunteers.
 Out here, we don't have that much of a problem.
 Recruiting is one of those 24/7/365 [days a year] deals.
 We just never stop recruiting."